 - Feature 2: NER parsed color vector (if present) from Query similarity with product color fields.

 - Feature 3: String length of the Query

-- Feature 4: String length of the Name of product
+- Feature 4: String length of the Name of the product

 And So on … [ Typically a feature set goes about 100-300 features.]

-These feature sets can hold a huge number of features ranging from a few hundreds to thousands.
+These feature sets can hold a huge number of features ranging from a few hundred to thousands.
 All the features can almost always be classified into 3 buckets:

 - Query Features (Feature 3)

 - Product/Document Features (Feature 4)